becem-gharbi/nuxt-auth/docs/getting-started/data-integration.md

 }
 ```

 To define a new adapter, the `defineAdapter` utility is provided.
-The expected argument is the data source, which is the API you use to interact with your data (e.g Prisma Client).
+The expected argument is the data source, the API you use to interact with your data (e.g. Prisma Client).

 ```ts
 interface Adapter {